Return to School: Planning and Progress

 Your child(ren) will begin the 2020-21 academic year on campus with the expectation that specific health and safety procedures will be required.
 In the event that state or local authorities close schools or initiate a stay-at-home-order, students will transition to remote learning.
 More information about what on campus learning may look like can be found below in the Possible Modifications to Our Physical Campus and Other Programming section.

 A blend of on campus and remote learning

-Understanding the value of in-person connections, the RTF is examining various models that would allow for students to have regular in-person academic and social-emotional learning while also minimizing risk by limiting total time on campus.
-There are many “split scheduling” models that are currently being used throughout the world.
-Split schedules we have come across include shifted daily schedules, every other day models, every other week models, two days on and two days off, three days every second week…the list is endless.
+Understanding the value of in-person connections, the RTF is examining various models that would allow students to have regular in-person academic and social-emotional learning while minimizing risk by limiting total time on campus.
+There are many “split-schedule” models that are currently used throughout the world.
+Examples of split schedules include shifted daily schedules, every other day models, every other week models, two days on and two days off, three days every second week…the list is endless.
 We are carefully examining the success of these models in maintaining safety while meeting our educational goals before committing to any one option.
-Considerations of the various models also will take into account what is developmentally appropriate for the students – for instance, an experience that is primarily remote may be appropriate for older students, whereas the model developed for younger students may prioritize daily in-person learning.
+Considerations of the various models will also take into account what is developmentally appropriate for the students – for instance, an experience that is primarily remote may be appropriate for older students, whereas the model developed for younger students may prioritize daily in-person learning.

 Harley at Home 2.0